Bachar Houli Junior Girls Leadership Program

 “The Bachar Houli Girls Leadership program was a fun and beneficial academy, where I learned to play football, and had the chance to meet a bunch of great people.
 I’ll never forget it.”
 Rayyan – Bachar Houli Girls Leadership Program participant 2018

-The Bachar Houli Employment program is designed to help minimise the unemployment rate among the Muslim youth across Australia and support the AFL diversity plan.
-The program is intended to give Muslim young people career opportunities in sport by providing twelve month traineeships within the AFL industry.
-Each trainee is also support by a mentoring program and transition plan.
+The Bachar Houli Foundation Employment Program is designed to help promote employment among the Muslim youth across Australia and provide professional development opportunities, mentors and networks to enhance opportunities for young Muslim people who are marginalised in the Australian workforce.
+The program is intended to give Muslim young people career opportunities in sport by providing twelve month traineeships across the sports industry.
+Each trainee is also supported by a mentoring program and employment transition plan.

-Since its inception, the program has seen over 30 trainees work across the AFL industry including AFL, AFL NSW & ACT, AFLQ, WAFC, Carlton FC, Western Bulldogs, GWS Giants and Richmond Football Club.
-The employment program has been successful in transitioning 80 per cent of the trainees to full time employment.
+Since its inception, the program has seen over 30 trainees work across the AFL industry including traineeships at the AFL, AFL NSW & ACT, AFLQ, WAFC, Carlton FC, Western Bulldogs, GWS Giants and Richmond football clubs.
+The employment program has been successful in transitioning 80 per cent of the trainees to full-time employment.

 The A-Game is a youth leadership and mentoring program using sporting as a vehicle to engage youth at risk from an Islamic background.
 The program is designed and facilitated by qualified Bachar Houli Foundation staff and supported by AFL stars Bachar Houli and Adam Saad who are engaged as program mentors and coaches

 The six-week program focuses on three key pillars; physical health, leadership and identity with practical and engaging modules to support young people to be the best versions of themselves.
 The six-week program also includes one on one mentoring by Bachar Houli and Adam Saad using their experiences of discipline and resilience.